APPLS: Evaluating Evaluation Metrics for Plain Language Summarization: Details of human evaluation

 \section{Details of human evaluation}

-To validate the quality of oracle extractive hypotheses and GPT-simplified summaries, we randomly select 100 summary pairs from each corpus for human evaluation.
-Each pair in the oracle extractive hypotheses consists of an oracle extractive sentence and its respective en-de-en round-trip-translation sentence.
-Similarly, each pair in the GPT-simplified summaries contains a hypothesis chunk along with its corresponding GPT-simplified summary chunk.
+To validate the quality of candidate summaries and GPT-simplified summaries, we randomly select 100 summary pairs from each corpus for human evaluation.
+Each pair in the candidate summary annotation task consists of an oracle extractive sentence and its respective en-de-en round-trip-translation sentence.
+Similarly, each pair in the GPT-simplified summary annotation task contains a chunk of the candidate summary along with its corresponding GPT-simplified chunk.

 Each pair is reviewed by two independent annotators.
 Annotators were hired through UpWork and have Bachelors and Doctorate degrees in the biological sciences.
 In the evaluation, the text pairs are labeled as Text A and Text B, without any indication that either text is generated.
 The annotators are first asked to assess whether the content of Text A matches the content of Text B, where a match is defined as containing the same relation tuples.
 If the texts match, the annotators further evaluate Text B in relation to Text A, assessing whether Text B encapsulates key points (informativeness), is more comprehensible (simplification), maintains factual integrity (faithfulness), and exhibits a well-structured layout (coherence).
 All facets are assessed using a 1-5 Likert scale (1-strongly disagree, 5-strongly agree).
 Representative questions can be found in Figure~\ref{fig:human_eval_sample}.
 This research activity is exempt from institutional IRB review.